Tqm's Two Core Principles Are

 Introduction

 Total Quality Management (TQM) is a comprehensive management philosophy aimed at improving organizational performance by focusing on continuous improvement, customer satisfaction, and employee involvement.
-At its heart, TQM is built upon two core principles: customer focus and continuous improvement.
-These principles serve as the foundation for all TQM practices and guide organizations toward achieving excellence in quality, efficiency, and long-term success.
+Which means these principles serve as the foundation for all TQM practices and guide organizations toward achieving excellence in quality, efficiency, and long-term success.
+Plus, at its heart, TQM is built upon two core principles: customer focus and continuous improvement.
 In this article, we will explore these two principles in detail, understand their significance, and see how they work together to create a culture of quality and innovation.

 Detailed Explanation